project-kessel/relations-api/README.md

 ### Run spicedb and postgresql db with docker/podman compose

-`make spicedb`
+`make spicedb-up`

-This is a good option for keeping spicedb running in the background while the rebac service is run via `make run`, the binary or via the IDE (run/debug) during local development.
+This is a good option for keeping spicedb running in the background while the relations-api service is run via `make run`, the binary or via the IDE (run/debug) during local development.

 ### Run the relations-api and spicedb with docker/podman compose

-`make rebac`
+`make relations-api-up`

-This runs everything and is a good option for testing a built rebac container image with the running binary.
+This runs everything and is a good option for testing a built relations-api container image with the running binary.

 ### Teardown spicedb and postgresql db (brought up with docker/podman compose, as above)

-`make spicedb/teardown`
+`make spicedb-down`

-### Teardown rebac and dependencies (brought up with docker/podman compose, as above)
+### Teardown relations-api and dependencies (brought up with docker/podman compose, as above)

-`make rebac/teardown`
+`make relations-api-down`

-### Deploy Rebac and Spicedb using kind/kubernetes
+### Deploy relations-api and spicedb using kind/kubernetes

-`make kind/rebac`
+`make kind/relations-api`

 ### Docker